Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

-particularity interesting using the structures defined in this post while also extending the notions of a sheaf to the ideas of stalks (which in our Minecraft example would allocate the entities in the smallest open set around some some point to said point; Or more concretely all the entities in a chunk are returned, if we enter some point inside said chunk) and possibly also the idea of germs.
+particularity interesting using the structures defined in this post while also extending the notions of a sheaf to the ideas of stalks (which in our Minecraft example would allocate the entities in the smallest open set around some point to said point; Or more concretely all the entities in a chunk are returned, if we enter some point inside said chunk) and possibly also the idea of germs.